HielkeMaps/hielkemaps.github.io/_posts/2024-05-10-volcano-launch.md

 <!--more-->

 In just a few days, we will be hosting a massive launch party that you won't want to miss.
-Mark your calendars for Friday, May 17, 2024, at 1:00 AM, and get ready to test your parkour skills like never before!
+Mark your calendars and get ready to test your parkour skills like never before!

 The launch event will kick off with a competition to see who can conquer the new Parkour Volcano map the fastest.
 The fastest players will not only earn bragging rights but also receive prestigious server ranks as a reward! 😄